Dizziness, vertigo, disequilibrium

-- proprioception (touch sensors in the feet, trunk, and spine)
+- Proprioception (touch sensors in the feet, trunk, and spine)

-- vestibular system (inner ear)
+- Vestibular system (inner ear)

-Sensory input from these three systems is integrated and processed by the brainstem.
+Sensory input from these three systems is integrated and processed by the brain stem.
 In response, feedback messages are sent to the eyes to help maintain steady vision and to the muscles to help maintain posture and balance.

-Vertigo: the perception of movement or whirling - either of the self or surrounding objects.
+The perception of movement or whirling – either of the self or surrounding objects.

 A healthy vestibular system supplies the most reliable information about spatial orientation.
 Mixed signals from vision or proprioception can usually be tolerated.
 When sitting in a car at a railroad crossing, seeing a passing train may cause the sensation of drifting or moving, and feeling a soft, thick carpet underfoot as opposed to a solid wood floor can produce a floating sensation.
 However, compensating for vestibular system abnormalities is more problematic.